Gilbert Poor

-Gilbert H. Poor (October 18, 1866 - ?) was a homesteader, newspaper publisher and machinist who served as a Socialist member of the Common Council and of the Wisconsin State Assembly.
+Gilbert H. Poor (October 18, 1866 – death date unknown) was a homesteader, newspaper publisher and machinist who served as a Socialist member of the Milwaukee Common Council and of the Wisconsin State Assembly.

 Background

 Poor was born in Murphysboro, Illinois on October 18, 1866.
 When he was eleven, his family emigrated with his parents to Kansas and farmed there.
 He received his education in public schools, but quit while in the eighth grade.
 In 1888 he moved to southern Louisiana and took a Government homestead, which he later gave up.
 (He was later to publish a 90-page booklet, Blazing a trail: The story of a pioneer socialist agitator [Milwaukee: The Cooperative Printing Co., 1911], which he described as "Interesting sketches written by Gilbert H. Poor... first socialist agitator and first state organizer of Louisiana.")

 One historian describes him as a clergyman from Louisiana.

 In 1896 he established a reform newspaper which eventually took up the cause of socialism.
 After running the paper about four years, the plant was destroyed by fire.
 In 1904 he came to Milwaukee, worked one year as an assistant engineer and then became a machinist.